 Take the next step

-The programme Global Project and Change Management (GPCM) has a selection procedure consisting of a selection day and an admission essay.
-Every year a maximum of 80 students will be selected.
-We work on a first come, first served basis, so we recommend to apply early.
+The programme Global Project and Change Management (GPCM) has a selection procedure.
+This consists of a selection day and an admission essay, which help us get to know you better.
+Every year, a maximum of 80 students are selected.
+We work on a first come, first served basis, so we encourage you to apply early.

 Preparation